arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/learning-interactions-and-their-component-events/presentations/index.md

 ![Figure 2420.
 A learning interaction where the practice stimulus is preceded by a presentation](../../../../../assets/images/TECKSFig2420.png "Figure 2420.
-A learning interaction where the practice stimulus is preceded by a presentation"){.image-inline}
+A learning interaction where the practice stimulus is preceded by a presentation"){: .image-inline}

 *Figure 2420.
 A learning interaction where the practice stimulus is preceded by a presentation*